FEAST offers a “New to Home Schooling” Orientation class for interested families.

-You may sign up and pay online by clicking the New to Home Schooling Orientations link below, however, walk-ins are ALWAYS welcome!
+You may sign up and pay online by clicking the Home Schooling Orientations link below, however, walk-ins are ALWAYS welcome!

 Below is a list of steps to home school in Texas: